 Without enough AADC enzyme, the brain cannot make enough serotonin and dopamine.
 This leads to physical and mental developmental delays from a young age; children with this disease have muscle weakness and muscle stiffness or spasms.

-PTC-AADC is a gene therapy — it contains a virus (modified so it cannot cause disease) to transmit a healthy copy of the DDC gene to nerve cells.
-The cells use the gene to make functional AADC enzymes.
-The goal of the therapy is to increase the amount of AADC enzyme available.
+Upstaza is a gene therapy, meaning it contains a virus, modified so it cannot cause disease, to transmit a healthy copy of the DDC gene to nerve cells.
+The cells use the gene to make functional AADC enzymes, with a goal of increasing the amount of AADC enzyme available.

 Because this treatment is still experimental, there are questions that researchers must answer before it can move to the clinic.
 For example:

 - How old do patients need to be to receive the treatment successfully?

 - If patients receive the treatment at a young age, can it counter or prevent the symptoms of AADC deficiency?